Brian O'Brien (optical physicist): War and peace: 1940 - 1953

 In a report sent to President Valentine, O' Brien estimated that the Institute had "spent" about one million dollars for the war effort "including overhead allowances to the University."
 There was also a marked increase in undergraduate students during this time period.
 Recognizing his own personal research involvement O' Brien decided to no longer accept graduate students.
 The Institute emerged from the war a little brighter and a little less worse for wear.
 However the school still had a very small faculty, "only one full-time professor and a few junior faculty."
 Despite this limitation "five master's degrees and two Ph.D.s were awarded to students already enrolled."

 In his '47 report, O'Brien pointed out the number of government and industry requests made for the Institute to conduct research.
 He enjoyed the projects, but recognized the research would get in the way of "quality teaching ... and that fair balance must be achieved."
 He decided he was much more interested "guiding research and advanced degree students than in the tiresome details of undergraduate instruction."

 M. Parker Givens, a Cornell Ph.D, joined the Institute during this growth spurt.
 This permitted an increase in students.
 "Fourteen, he said, should be graduating, in 1948, and the total student enrollment was 53, about equally divided through the classes."

 One of the hallmark innovations developed following the war was a camera with a six-inch f/1 lens for night aerial work, "giving excellent definition over a curved surface, the film being curved by compressed air between the lens and film."
 Another, first described at a meeting of the Society of Motion Picture Engineers in 1949, was a high-speed camera, "used for observations at the Bikini bomb test, later much improved to make rapid sequences of pictures at speeds up to 20 million frames per second."

+Honors and awards

-O'Brien was elected to both the American Philosophical Society and the American Academy of Arts and Sciences in 1953, and the United States National Academy of Sciences in 1954.
+O'Brien received numerous awards, including the Medal for Merit, the nation's highest civilian award, in 1946, for his work on optics in World War II and the Frederic Ives Medal in 1951.
+He was elected to both the American Philosophical Society and the American Academy of Arts and Sciences in 1953, and the United States National Academy of Sciences in 1954.
+He was a Fellow of the Optical Society of America, elected in the inaugural class in 1959.